josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/election_audit/⚖️_behavioural_microniching_and_election_integrity_UK.md

-# ⚖️ Behavioural Micro-Targeting & Electoral Integrity (UK)
+# ⚖️ Behavioural Microniching & Electoral Integrity (UK)
 **First created:** 2025-10-19 | **Last updated:** 2025-10-19
 *Mapping what’s “in-bounds” and “out-of-bounds” in UK behavioural targeting law, using a cricket-field metaphor for clarity.*